eunomia-bpf/bpf-developer-tutorial/src/6-sigsnoop/README_en.md

 And using corresponding APIs for access, such as bpf_map_lookup_elem, bpf_map_update_elem, bpf_map_delete_elem, etc.

-For more examples and detailed development guides, please refer to the official documentation of eunomia-bpf: <https://github.com/eunomia-bpf/eunomia-bpf>

-If you want to learn more about eBPF knowledge and practice, you can visit our tutorial code repository <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> to get more examples and complete tutorials."
+If you want to learn more about eBPF knowledge and practice, you can visit our tutorial code repository <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> to get more examples and complete tutorials.